DocuWare/Intellix/doc/installation_en.md

 ### Updating Intelligent Indexing

+DocuWare is constantly improving Intelligent indexing.
+To apply the updates, it is enough to pull updated images and restart the service.

 Use the following script to check for and download any updates or hotfixes for Intelligent Indexing:

 ```powershell